aspose-3d/Aspose.3D-Doc-md/english/net/developer-guide/geometry/create-3d-mesh-and-scene/_index.md

 {{% alert color="primary" %}}

-The control points of all geometries in Aspose.3D use homogeneous coordinate, so it’s Vector4 instead of Vector3 in the example code.
+The control points of all geometries in Aspose.3D use homogeneous coordinate, so it's `Vector4` instead of Vector3 in the example code.

 {{% /alert %}}